-When developing strategies to maximize the value of independent contractors, as with many situations in business, it is best to understand the dynamics of the marketplace.
+Understanding the dynamics of the marketplace is helpful for any business seeking to develop strategies to maximize the value of independent contractors.
 To help describe the “human capital” market, a parallel can be drawn to financial markets and the basic elements of managing investments.

 Whether you’re building your personal portfolio or executing a strategic business plan, it is the role of management to deploy capital to achieve an effective return.
-This blog takes a deeper dive into this parallel, the processes involved, and how to efficiently and effectively execute a strong independent workforce engagement strategy.
+Below, we take a deeper dive into this parallel, the processes involved, and how to efficiently and effectively execute a strong independent workforce engagement strategy.

 While there are many dynamics and nuances with different marketplaces, three components that markets involving investment have in common are acquisition, enablement, and management.
 These components, or dimensions, can be thought of as an investment “Lifecycle”.
 This model helps to describe investing in financial products as well as investing in human capital.